nextriot/eslint-config/README.md

         extends: [
-            '@nextriot/eslint-config/react-native', // base config based on project scope, XXX described below 'plugin:prettier/recommended', // to include prettier rules in eslint ],
+            '@nextriot/eslint-config/react-native', // base config based on project scope, XXX described below 'plugin:prettier/recommended', // to include prettier rules in eslint 'plugin:markdown/recommended', // to include prettier rules in eslint ],
         // if jest is used jest config should be added to overrides section
         overrides: [